 V. Frequently Asked Questions

-- Usually Not: Players (such as VLC) prioritize loading external subtitles, and you can manually switch tracks.
+- Usually not: Players (such as VLC) prioritize loading external subtitles and can manually switch tracks.

-- If Overlapping: Turn off one of the tracks in the player settings.
+- If they overlap: Turn off one track in the player settings.

 bash